Web Accessibility Checker

 According to the Cambridge Dictionary, accessibility is defined as ‘the fact of being able to be reached or obtained easily’ and ‘the quality of being easy to understand’.

 So, let’s put it this way.
 Accessibility on the web is a way to reach and be understood by all people.
 Including people with lowered vision.

 Web accessibility means that people with a lowered vision have access to and can use all information and functions online.
 For web designers and developers, web accessibility equals the act of making sites and apps available to everyone.
-This will increase the number of possible visitors, users and customers the site or app can attract.
+This will increase the number of possible visitors, users, and clients the site or app can attract.

 Being accessible on the web may provide significant financial benefits.
 Just as importantly, accessibility is the right thing to do, both legally and morally.
 When making your website and your online documents accessible, you create a happier everyday and workday life for 28% more people.

 Accessibility equals equality

 Other than being required by law, meeting web accessibility standards and complying with the guidelines is just the right thing to do.
 Legally, but also morally.
-In many aspects of our life, the internet is an increasingly important resource, and we need it when dealing with the government, healthcare, commerce, education, employment, recreation and more.
+In many aspects of our lives, the internet is an increasingly important resource, and we need it when dealing with the government, healthcare, commerce, education, employment, recreation and more.
 Presumably, we all agree that it is important that documents and websites are accessible to everyone.